Joregina/Harry-potter-rating/README.md

 -**NPS (Net Promoter Score)**: The NPS score of 60 suggests that a large majority of fans are loyal to the Harry Potter franchise and are therefore likely to recommend Harry Potter movies to friends or collegues (highly satisfied).

--**CSAT (Customer Satisfaction Score)**: A CSAT of 76% indicates that a strong majority of fans are satisfied with the Harry Potter movies, though there's room to improve sentiment among a quarter of the audience.
+-**CSAT (Customer Satisfaction Score)**: A CSAT of 71% indicates that a strong majority of fans are satisfied with the Harry Potter movies, though there's room to improve sentiment among a quarter of the audience.

 ## 📈 Harry Potter Rating Over a Year
-The line chart shows monthly rating trends over a year.
+The line chart shows average monthly rating trends over four years.
-- This line charts shows spikes or drops in fan engagement and interest.
-August has the highested number (54) of movie ratings by fans,suggesting a possible movie release.

 ## 🌍 Harry Potter Fans Country Distribution
-Map Visual with geo-bubbles indicating user presence in various countries.
+Map Visual with geo-bubbles indicating user presence in various European countries
-- Each bubble size corresponds to the volume of users from that country, helping to visualise fan distribution across Europe and nearby regions.

 ## 👩‍🦰 Harry Potter Fans by Country and Gender
 Stacked Bar Chart segmented by gender (Female, Male, Other)